Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction: Preliminaries and Definitions

 \subsection{Causal Inference and Causal Machine Learning}

-Two main causal inference frameworks exist in the literature.
-In the \emph{causal graphical models} framework, which is largely based on the work of Judea Pearl \cite{pearl2009causality}, a causal graph is manually constructed by a domain expert.
-Given the causal graph, it is possible to ascertain whether a causal estimand is identifiable and if so, it can be estimated using automated methods.
-While this framework is more focused on the identification of causal effects, the second one, known as the \emph{Neyman-Rubin potential outcomes} framework, is more focused on estimation methods.
-In this framework, no causal graph is constructed and the identification step is reduced to making assumptions, which we will discuss subsequently.
-Since our focus in this paper is on the estimation step, we follow the potential outcomes framework hereinafter.
+The field of causal inference is concerned with determining the independent effect of a phenomenon on an outcome of interest.
+Two causal inference frameworks are discussed in the literature.
+In the \emph{causal graphical models} framework, a causal graph is constructed by a domain expert.
+Given a causal graph, it is possible to ascertain whether a causal estimand is identifiable and if so, it can be estimated using automated methods.
+While this framework is focused on the identification of causal effects, the \emph{Neyman-Rubin potential outcomes} framework is focused on the estimation of causal effects of interventions.
+Hence, in this paper, we use the \emph{Neyman-Rubin potential outcomes} framework.

-A single intervention (a.k.a \ \emph{treatment}) is represented by a binary variable $T \in \{0,1\}$, where $T=1$ indicates that the treatment is carried out and $T=0$ that it is not.
-According to the potential outcomes framework, each case in an event log then has two potential outcomes: $Y^{1}$ the potential outcome if the treatment would be carried out and $Y^{0}$ the potential outcome if the treatment is not carried out.
-Given these definitions, the \emph{conditional average treatment effect} (CATE) is defined as follows.
+An intervention (\aka\ \emph{treatment}) is represented by a binary variable $T \in \{0,1\}$, where $T=1$ indicates that the treatment is applied and $T=0$ that it is not.
+Each case in a log has two potential outcomes: the outcome under treatment ($Y^{1}$) and the outcome under no treatment ($Y^{0}$).
+Given this, the \emph{conditional average treatment effect} (CATE) is defined as follows.

-\begin{definition}(Conditional Average Treatment Effect) \emph{Suppose that $X$ is a set of attributes characterising a case. } \end{definition} CATE is a causal estimand, meaning that in order to estimate it, we need to have access to both of the potential outcomes $Y^{0}$ and $Y^{1}$.
-However, in real-life event logs we only have access to one of the potential outcomes, because in each case the treatment was either applied or not: following both potential realities simultaneously is impossible.
+\begin{definition}[Conditional Average Treatment Effect] \emph{Let $X$ be a set of attributes that characterise a case. } \end{definition} CATE is a causal estimand, meaning that in order to estimate it, we need to have access to both $Y^{0}$ and $Y^{1}$.
+However, in real-life, it is impossible to follow both potential realities.
 This is known as the ``fundamental problem of causal inference''~\cite{holland1986statistics}.
-Therefore, in order to estimate the causal estimand, we need to first express it via statistical estimands, such as $\mathbb{E}[Y|T=1,X]$ and $\mathbb{E}[Y|T=0,X]$, which can be estimated from the available data.
+Thus, to estimate the causal estimand, we express it via statistical estimands, such as $\mathbb{E}[Y\,|\,T\!=\!1,X]$ and $\mathbb{E}[Y\,|\,T\!=\!0,X]$, which can be estimated from data.
 According to the potential outcomes framework, CATE can be expressed via statistical estimands only if the \emph{exchangeability}, \emph{positivity}, \emph{consistency}, and \emph{no interference} conditions hold.